 A desktop, phone, but also for instance devices or software that help people with restrictions.
 Such as for instance screen readers and voice operated software.
 Whether it is required by law or not.
 In some countries web accessibility is legally enforced.
 With legal consequences if your website does not comply with the set standards.

 Did you know that ensuring easy access for people with restrictions could increase your target market with up to 20%?
 Moreover, you’ll help Google, and other search engines, to better index your site.
-So that you may get rewarded with better positions in the search results.
-And you’ll be prepared for legislation that will quite likely be introduced here in The Netherlands.
+So that you will get rewarded with better positions in the search results.
+And you are prepared for legislation that has an increasing impact on website owners worldwide.

 How can we help you make your website more accessible?

 Give us 15-20 minutes of your time and we’ll perform a quick scan on your site.
 We’ll share some best practises and help you prioritize next steps.

 A digital accessible website increases your reach